AatroXissTV/Python-OC-Lettings-FR/README.md

 ### Heroku

 To create an app in your account, serveral methods exists:
 - Method 1: Create the app manually on the heroku website.
 To be hooked up to the CircleCI pipeline, the name of the app must match the HEROKU_APP_NAME environment variable set in CircleCI.
 AND install Heroku Postgres addon for the database.
+Please make sure you are logged in to Heroku before deploying the app.
 - Method 2: Create the app via the Heroku CLI.
 Use the command `heroku apps:create <app-name> --region eu --addons=heroku-postgresql`.
 The app name must match the HEROKU_APP_NAME environment variable set in CircleCI.

 For the first commit please make sur to uncomment lines on the .circleci/config.yml file.